 Interest of less than $600 on a tax refund may be reported with the refund on Form 1099-G. See the Instructions for Form 1099-G.

 For more information on interest reporting, see the Instructions for Form 1099-INT and Form 1099-OID.

 Certain Governmental Payments (1099-G)

-A Federal agency must issue Form 1099-G, Certain Governmental Payments, to each person it made payments, during the calendar year, of:
+A Federal agency must issue Form 1099-G, Certain Governmental Payments, to each person it made payments to during the calendar year, for:

 - Agricultural payments

 - Taxable Grants

 - Alternative Trade Adjustment Assistance for Older Workers payments, and